 - Private roads: Transportation will not be provided on roads that have not been dedicated and/or maintained by town, county, and/or state highway departments.

 - Is where the bus driver has a good line of sight (both forward and back);

 - Is where the other motorists can see the bus stopped in time to react appropriately;

 - Ensures the safety of ALL the students utilizing the stop, the students onboard the bus, the bus driver and other motorists on the roadway;

 - Must provide students a minimum of 10 feet in front of the bus to cross the street at the direction of the driver, once all traffic has stopped for the students exiting the bus; and

 - Is our top priority for students.
 Please follow the procedures below if you require a bus stop safety evaluation.

 - To review New York State bus stop rules, please visit the New York State Pupil Transportation website at http://www.p12.nysed.gov/schoolbus/Parents/htm/school_bus_stops.html

-- Prior to completing a Bus Stop Safety Evaluation Request, please review what constitutes a safe stop.
-Remember the District utilizes centralized stops that have been reviewed extensively and are considered safe.
-View the Bus Stop Safety Evaluation Request Form.
+- Prior to completing a Bus Stop Safety Evaluation Request, please review what constitutes a safe stop, above.
+Remember that the District utilizes centralized stops that have been reviewed extensively and are considered safe.
+The request form is always available on the Transportation homepage.

 - Upon completing and submitting the form, the Transportation Office will acknowledge its receipt.
-If it is at the start of the school year, a stop evaluation and response may take more than one week to complete.
 Bus stop safety evaluations will not take place during the first two weeks of the school year.